In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 The main advantage of using the Stripe payment app is that it provides you with everything you need to accept and process payments, settle and reconcile your accounts, and manage anything related to Stripe.

-However, what many merchants may consider a disadvantage is the existence of other features in the platform.
-Features such as the ability to request payments, send invoices, and accepts ACH payments are rare options that often require using a specific Stripe app.
+However, many merchants may consider the platform’s other features a disadvantage.
+Features such as the ability to request payments, send invoices, and accept ACH payments are rare options that often require using a specific Stripe app.

-These apps take the mobile and recurring payments and some of the other apps and integrations that range from simple to complex, and bare-bones to fully feature.
-Stripe Partners page also comes in handy since it includes easy filtering, to help business owners to find exactly what they are looking for.
+These apps accept mobile and recurring payments and other apps and integrations that range from simple to complex and bare-bones to fully featured.

 Stripe Dashboard app

-This Stripe app helps you set up, manage, and easily monitor your Stripe account’s progress.
-Furthermore, Stripe dashboard apps also help you to manage payments and refunds, respond to disputes from different merchants, and to monitor integrations.
+This Stripe app helps you set up, manage, and easily monitor your account’s progress.
+Furthermore, Stripe dashboard apps allow you to manage payments and refunds, respond to disputes from different merchants, and monitor integrations.

-The Dashboard is an essential app that you can use to run analytics and view real-time charts that show you the performance of your business.
+The Dashboard is an essential app for running analytics and viewing real-time charts that show your business’s performance.

-The dashboard app also has many other functionality, such as searches and team members’ privileges.
+The dashboard app has many other functionalities, including searches and team members’ privileges.

-The Stripe dashboard is essential in pulling up specific information, such as finding payments made using the customer’s email address or the last four digits of their card number.
+The Stripe dashboard is essential in collecting specific information, such as finding payments made using the customer’s email address or the last four digits of their card number.
 This makes working your way through this platform an effortless task.

-Team members can also be given a chance to access the Dashboard, but you have to provide them with different privileges.
+Team members can also access the Dashboard, but you must give them different privileges.
 You can do this by restricting and allowing access to some information and the actions that they can take.

-For instance, you can privilege the customer service team access to handle refunds.
-This means that only those people with access code can access these services.
+For instance, you can privilege the customer service team’s access to handle refunds.
+This means that only those with an access code can access these services.

 Stripe POS app

-The Point of Sale app in Stripe and the Stripe terminal gives you the advantage of extending your online business or store into the physical world.
+The Stripe Point of Sale app and the Stripe terminal allow you to extend your online business or store into the physical world.

-The Stripe POS app is a seamless way to unify your online and offline channels, whether it is a pop-up store or a permanent retail location.
+The Stripe POS app is a seamless way to unify your online and offline channels, whether a pop-up store or a permanent retail location.

 Stripe Terminal works with Stripe Payments, Connect, and Billing.
-In addition to that, you can also integrate Stripe into your mobile and web applications to accept in-store payments and allow customers to reserve online and pick up their orders in the store.
+In addition, you can integrate Stripe into your mobile and web applications to accept in-store payments and allow customers to reserve online and pick up their orders in the store.

 Stripe Terminal works with Stripe’s EMV 1, 2, or 3 precertified credit card readers.
-This helps in saving you time when you are getting the physical retail presence up and running.
+This helps you save time when you get the physical retail presence up and running.

-This is because Stripe Payment allows you to create charges, manage your customers, send receipts, apply for refunds, and sell inventory using the Payment for Stripe’s POS app.
+Stripe Payment allows you to create charges, manage customers, send receipts, apply for refunds, and sell inventory using the Payment for Stripe’s POS app.

 Stripe mobile apps